stashed/docs/docs/addons/postgres/setup/install.md

 ---
-title: Install stash-postgres Catalog | Stash
+title: Install PostgreSQL Addon | Stash
-description: An guide on how to install stash-postgres catalog
+description: An guide on how to install PostgreSQL addon for Stash
 menu:
   product_stash_{{ .version }}:
     identifier: stash-postgres-install